Easy Raspberry & Peach Danish

 Easy Danish Recipe

-For this recipe, I use Rhodes rolls as a secret shortcut and let them do all the work.
-It’s my favorite way to make my favorite pastries in less time and with less hassle, yet retaining all the classic Danish look and taste.
+I use Rhodes rolls as a secret shortcut for this recipe and let them do all the work.
+It’s my favorite way to make pastries in less time and hassle-free, yet retaining all the classic Danish look and taste.

-I make this recipe all year long and just switch up the fruit.
-During the summer it’s all about raspberry and peaches, which is the version I’m sharing today.
+I make this recipe all year long and switch up the fruit.
+During the summer, it’s all about raspberries and peaches, which is the version I’m sharing today.

 close up shot of a Danish on a plate.

-I just love the colors and the flavors are amazing.
-The sweet peaches with the tart raspberries is just a match made in heaven.
+I love the colors, the flavors, the perfect combination; the sweet peaches with the tart raspberries are a match made in heaven.

-The cream cheese icing is the finishing touch making this peach Danish irresistible.
-It really is the perfect weekend breakfast or brunch dish made easy with prepared rolls.
+The cream cheese icing is the finishing touch, making this peach Danish irresistible.
+It is the perfect weekend breakfast or brunch dish made easy with prepared rolls.

 rolls that have risen on a baking sheet.

-Once rolls are risen, push them down using the palm over you hand.
+Once the rolls are risen, push them down using your palm over your hand.
 Use a rolling pin to roll them out on the pan.
-Take the edges of the rolls and pinch them together, like pictured.
+Take the edges of the rolls and pinch them together, as pictured.

 Replace the towel to cover the rolls, and then prepare the peaches.
 Slice the peaches thinly, place in a sauté pan.
 Then top with butter, honey, cinnamon, lemon juice, and 1 tablespoon flour.